-We are endeavoring to plant a daughter church in our local area as a part of our heritage as an “Outreach for Christ!”
+We are endeavoring to plant a daughter church in South Hanover as a part of our heritage as an “Outreach for Christ!”

 Church Planting?
 We Aren’t Ready for That!

 The Chapel has a great vision to reach over 1030 people for Jesus by 2030.
 To do this, one of our goals must be church planting.
 Most of you are probably thinking, “That’s great for the future but can we really afford to do that right now?”
 Do we have: the manpower, the finances, the know-how, or the right systems to be successful?
 I know I’m just scratching the surface with some of our questions, but I would submit to you that we can’t afford not to plant a church in the near future.
 This is not to suggest that we don’t have a lot of work to do as a congregation to be successful, but Church planting is in our DNA.
 It is the best way to expand our influence and revitalize the Chapel toward its mission.

 Did you know the Chapel was founded with a very clear focus to plant churches locally and globally?
 When I was in seminary, I did a project where I had the daunting task to wade through all the Chapel’s elders’ meeting minutes over our, at the time, 40-year history.
 In those pages you’ll find missionaries trained and sent to Native American reservations in Canada, plans to start new churches in local area towns around the Chapel, as well as outreach strategies to reach Littlestown.
 This was our heartbeat as a church, and it drove people to the Chapel.
 In the early days, the overarching organization was called Outreach for Christ.
 When we built our current building, we were only about 50 people.
 The Chapel was, in some ways, its first church plant.
 Over time, because of very difficult seasons and a tendency to focus solely on stability within the Chapel, we drifted from this vision.